massgov/mayflower-patternlab/styleguide/source/_patterns/05-pages/binder-page-internal.md

 ### Description
-This pattern is used as a template for Policy Advisory type pages and is based off of the Two Column template
+This pattern is used as a template for Internal Binder Page type pages and is based off of the Two Column template

 ### Status
 * Stable as of 5.11.0